 Humans can stun zombies for 15 minutes by tagging them with a Nerf ball or sock.
 Zombies must hit at least one human every 48 hours or “starve.”
 The game ends when all the humans have been turned into zombies or all the zombies have starved, which can take days.

 CU spokesman Bronson Hilliard said students cooperated fully, replacing the Nerf guns with balled-up socks and even taking it upon themselves to hang fliers in dormitories warning players to leave their Nerfs at home.
 The game started Dec.
 1 and ended a couple of days later.

-The CSU Board of Governors voted unanimously Dec.
-4 to ban concealed weapons over the objections of students.
+The CSU board of governors voted unanimously Friday to ban concealed weapons.
 Presidents of the Colorado State system have until February to submit a weapons plan that complies with the new policy.

-At CU, the ban on Nerf guns isn't new.
-University officials pointed out that the Board of Regents banned simulated weapons from campus years ago, rather than just in time to suck the fun out of last week's game.
+At CU, the ban on Nerf guns isn’t new.
+The Board of Regents banned simulated weapons from campus years ago, not just in time to suck the fun out of last week’s game.

-"No guns of any kind, real or toy, from air rifles to paintball guns to Nerf guns, are allowed on campus under the laws of the regents," said a statement issued by Joe E. Roy, chief of police at the University of Colorado Police Department.
-"We are simply enforcing a longstanding policy, not inventing a new category of enforcement."
+“No guns of any kind, real or toy, from air rifles to paintball guns to Nerf guns, are allowed on campus under the laws of the regents,” said Joe E. Roy, chief of police at the University of Colorado Police Department.
+“We are simply enforcing a longstanding policy, not inventing a new category of enforcement.”

-The debate over Nerf guns isn't limited to Boulder.
-Since Humans vs. Zombies first began at Goucher College in Towson, Md., in 2005, colleges have wrestled with whether to allow students to pack Nerf heat.
+The debate over Nerf guns isn’t limited to Boulder.
+Since Humans vs. Zombies first starting popping up on campuses in 2005, colleges have wrestled over whether to allow students to pack Nerf heat.
 Opposition intensified after the deadly 2007 shootings at Virginia Tech.